The Riddle House:

 How can choices matter when nobody involved is represented as being qualified to actually make choices?
 Sociopaths do not consciously choose to become sociopaths.
 That kind of damage is done so early that there is no question of there being any kind of choice in the matter.

-It is also now also glaringly apparent that children in the Potterverse are hosed.
+It is also now also glaringly apparent that all children in the Potterverse are hosed.
 They apparently have no viable option for doing anything but blindly repeating their families’ patterns in perfect lockstep.
 There is no question of nature vs. nurture in Rowling’s world.
 Children look like their parents, act like their parents adopt their parents’ political stances and effectively become their parents.
 And in the three cases we have been shown where a boy consciously chose to defy his parents’ expectations, and to oppose their parents position, two of them (Sirius Black and Barty Crouch Jr) came to exceedingly bad ends, so splitting off from your family’s bad choices is certainly not being held up as a viable solution.
 And Percy Weasley was only spared at the last moment because he recanted of having ever tried to be anyone but his parents.

 (Girls, by contrast, are presented as having the choice of running off and making unacceptable marriages and merely being disowned by their disapproving families.
 Although you have to admit that Merope Gaunt’s story certainly didn’t pan out anything like so harmlessly.)

 Clearly this is a world in which family values are held to be preeminent.
 Regardless of whether a given family’s values are actually sound, or otherwise.
 And overriding, too.
-To the point of all but universally trumping any flaky radical ideas about agency, or the autonomy of the individual.
+To the point of all but universally trumping any flaky radical ideas about personal agency, or the autonomy of the individual.
 Individualism is clearly not admired in Rowling’s Potterverse.
-And eccentricity is sneered at, although grudgingly permitted.
+And eccentricity is universally sneered at, although grudgingly permitted.

 So.
 Consequently, Death Eaters kids are presumably damned because they accept and keep faith with their families’ bad choices (which we can already see that they are given little option to reject), and Harry is somehow a potential hero because he manages to revere a family he cannot even remember.
 Excuse me?